dev-vp/qaap/.development-notes/rta-implementation.md

 ## Communication Flow

 1. Participant Vote is Submitted
-2. Redirect Participant to a 'Thank You for Voting' page
+2. Redirect Participant to a 'Thank You for Voting' page (\* Ignored for ease of testing voting functionality)
 3. Send Vote over `socket` connection
 4. Presenter receives votes over `socket` connection
 5. Vote is stored in redux / component state